Oichkatzelesfrettschen/Avrix/README.md

 - `avrdude` – firmware programmer
 - `gdb-avr` – debugger
 - `simavr` – lightweight simulator
+- `graphviz` – diagram generation utility used by Doxygen

 To install them manually without the script first discover which GCC packages are available using `apt-cache`: